 UT Tyler health sciences graduates are employed by such companies and institutions as: the Environmental Protection Agency; Medicare facilities; Women, Infants and Children (WIC); American Cancer Society; city and state health departments; and a range of insurance companies, hospitals and fitness centers.

 For more, visit Occupational Outlook Handbook - Healthcare Occupations.

 Marketable Skills for Health Sciences Majors

-For information about skills related to health science that are most sought after by today's employers, visit Marketable Skills for the College of Nursing & Health Sciences.
+Talk to admissions for information about skills related to health science that are most sought after by today's employers:

-Study the effects of various aspects of behavior on health, including disease risks and prognosis in selected disease states.
-Examine behavioral alternatives in relation to promoting health.
+Study the effects of behavior on health, including disease risks and prognosis in selected disease states.
+Examine behavioral alternatives to health promotion.

-Explore ethical considerations encountered in health and kinesiology, emphasizing a case-study approach.
+Explore ethical considerations encountered in community health settings.

 Nutrition in Health and Performance

 Study basic nutrition and the role of nutrition in health across the life cycle.

 - Learn from faculty experts with real world experience with food-borne illnesses, cluster and outbreak investigations, and bioterrorism emergency response.